Is Pesto Bad For Cholesterol?

 Short answer

-If you suffer from high cholesterol, providing you buy a low-fat pesto, specifically one low in saturated fat, there's no reason why you can’t enjoy it from time to time.
+If you suffer from high cholesterol, there's no reason why you can't enjoy pesto from time to time, provided you buy a low-fat pesto, specifically one low in saturated fat.

 Long answer

-Heart UK, a charity set up to provide information and support around cholesterol, recommends that a third of our daily calories should come from fat.
-That might sound counterintuitive when we’re constantly being told to cut back on fatty foods, but that's only because the food industry has long represented fat as the bogeyman when it should have been sugar (and these days, artificial sweeteners too) all along.
+Heart UK, a charity that provides information and support on cholesterol, recommends that a third of our daily calories should come from fat.
+That might sound counterintuitive when we're constantly being told to cut back on fatty foods, but that's only because the food industry has long represented fat as the bogeyman when it should have been sugar (and these days, artificial sweeteners, too) all along.

 Low-fat, not no-fat

-The fact is, fat forms a crucial part of our diets.
-Without it, our bodies simply wouldn't be able to absorb fat-soluble vitamins like A, D, and E. That's why people living with high cholesterol are advised to follow a low-fat rather than a no-fat diet.
+The fact is that fat forms a crucial part of our diets.
+Without it, our bodies simply wouldn't be able to absorb fat-soluble vitamins like A, D, and E. That's why people with high cholesterol are advised to follow a low-fat rather than a no-fat diet.

 Not all fats are created equal

-Keeping control of cholesterol levels is not as simplistic as simply reducing the amount of fat you are consuming.
-Instead, as well as keeping an eye on your overall fat intake, you must specifically be looking at your saturated fat consumption.
-That’s because saturated fat, the kind you find in butter, red meat, and pastries, makes your blood cholesterol levels rise, while unsaturated fat, the kind found in olive oil, peanuts, and oily fish, helps to bring cholesterol levels down.
+Keeping control of cholesterol levels is not as simplistic as simply reducing the fat you consume.
+Instead of monitoring your overall fat intake, you must specifically look at your saturated fat consumption.
+That's because saturated fat, which you find in butter, red meat, and pastries, increases your blood cholesterol levels.
+In contrast, unsaturated fat, which is found in olive oil, peanuts, and oily fish, helps bring cholesterol levels down.

 Let's talk numbers

-The NHS recommends that people limit their overall daily fat consumption to 70g for women and 90g for men.
-Crucially, though, only a third of those fats should be saturated, meaning that we should all be consuming no more than 20g and 30g per day of saturated fats for women and men, respectively.
+The NHS recommends limiting daily fat consumption to 70g for women and 90g for men.
+Crucially, though, only a third of those fats should be saturated, meaning that we should all consume no more than 20g and 30g of saturated fats per day for women and men, respectively.

 Cholesterol and pesto

-Three key pesto ingredients, oil, cheese, and nuts, means it is always going to be a high-fat, high-calorie sauce.
-When we researched how many calories there are in pesto, we looked at over 100 sauces and found that their fat content varied from 15.6% to a staggering 64.2%.
+Three key pesto ingredients—oil, cheese, and nuts—mean it is always going to be a high-fat, high-calorie sauce.
+When we researched the calories in pesto, we looked at over 100 sauces and found that their fat content varied from 15.6% to 64.2%.

 If you take the lowest-fat pesto on the market (Sainsbury's Light Green Pesto at the time of writing) and follow our recommended serving size of 50g of pesto per person, you'll be consuming 7.8g of fat (about 11% and 9% of the daily fat recommendation for women and men, respectively).